Georgegriff/griffadev/src/posts/building-dynamic-static-sites/building-dynamic-static-sites.md

    </youtube-playlist>
 {%- endif -%}
 ```

 {%- endraw -%}

-You will see that i'm wrapping the whole  code in a `youtube-playlist` Custom Element.
+You will see that I'm wrapping the whole code in a `youtube-playlist` Custom Element.
 When the component loads without JavaScript it is just a link out to YouTube, which is then upgraded to a full playlist experience.
 This will disable the default "link" behavior too.

 I'm not going to go into the implementation of my Web Component in this post but you can check out the source code on [Github](https://github.com/Georgegriff/cgguitar-site/blob/178a8ae66a4b22f4566dfe579b748369abf0f297/src/scripts/components/youtube-playlist/YoutubePlaylist.js).
 The general idea is to consume `<li>` list items as child content inside of my `<youtube-playlist>` and when JavaScript loads move this content in the Shadow DOM, and make them look pretty/interactive.